-As a result of our efforts, NH has very few crashes involving Canadian carriers each year: 8 crashes in FY 2015, 11 crashes in FY 2016, and 12 in FY 2017.
+As a result of our efforts, NH has very few crashes involving Canadian carriers each year: 8 crashes in FY2015, 11 crashes in FY2016, 12 in FY2017, and 9 in FY2018.
 None of these were fatal crashes.
 We are unable to conduct motor coach inspections at border crossings in neighboring states and en-route restrictions limit us to destination inspections.
 NH has very few venues where there is a Canadian charter transportation presence and access to safe locations to conduct inspections.
 Although we do not have a specific international carrier crash reduction goal, Troop G remains diligent in its efforts to ensure that all foreign domiciled carriers comply with regulations and operate safely.

-Data Source: BTS/Research and Innovative Technology Administration, 2017 Border Crossing/Entry Data
+Data Source: BTS/Research and Innovative Technology Administration, 2018 Border Crossing/Entry Data

-Activity Plan: Describe the specific activities planned to reach border enforcement goals.
+Activity Plan for FY 2020 - 2022: Describe the specific activities planned to reach border enforcement goals.

-- MCEU troopers will conduct 144 overtime directed patrols/details to achieve a targeted response to the void in the international commercial vehicle inspection and enforcement activity during peak and off peak hours.
-The MCEU supervising sergeants will schedule approximately 36 BEG patrols per quarter, weather permitting, primarily at non-fixed sites on the major international corridors originating from the Vermont and Maine border crossings as noted in the diagram above.
-The corridors include, but are not limited, to I93 in the central region of the state, I95 on the eastern side of the state and I89 on the western side of the state bordering Vermont.
-The overtime to conduct these inspection details will be assigned in 5 hour increments. - The MCEU supervising Sergeants will provide regulatory and reporting updates to all Troopers participating in Border Enforcement as it relates to foreign commerce transporters, emphasizing the importance of commercial driver license (CDL)/operating authority/financial responsibility checks for all international traffic.
+- MCEU troopers will conduct overtime directed patrols each year to achieve a targeted response to the void in the international commercial vehicle inspection and enforcement activity during peak and off peak hours.
+The MCEU supervising sergeants will schedule BEG patrols each quarter in five (5) hour increments to reach the annual inspection goals entered above Overtime will be utilized, weather permitting, primarily at non-fixed sites on the major international corridors originating from the Vermont and Maine border crossings as noted in the diagram above.
+The corridors include, but are not limited, to I93 in the central region of the state, I95 on the eastern side of the state and I89 on the western side of the state bordering Vermont. - The MCEU supervising Sergeants will provide regulatory and reporting updates to all Troopers participating in Border Enforcement as it relates to foreign commerce transporters, emphasizing the importance of commercial driver license (CDL)/operating authority/financial responsibility checks for all international traffic.